 Examples of universal waste include: used motor oil and filters, batteries, fluorescent tubes and bulbs, SHARPS, etc.

-Thanks to a special partnership between Recology Ashland, Rogue Disposal and ECS Regenesys, electronics are accepted at the Recology Ashland Valley View Transfer Station free of charge!
+Thanks to a special partnership between Recology Ashland and URT (Universal Recycling Technologies), electronics are accepted at the Recology Valley View Transfer Station free of charge!

 In this free statewide program, Oregonians may drop off up to seven items per day.
 If you have more, contact our office and make arrangements ahead of time.